zhengliu92/simple_tauri_nextjs/README.md

-# A Simple image Annotation Tool: Tauri + Nextjs + Sqlite
+# A Simple Image Annotation Tool: Tauri + Nextjs + Sqlite

 ## How to start